parryc/thevoid/templates/zmnebi/verbs.md

 ## Why do some resources say a form doesn't exist, but one is provided anyways?

 Usually when a resource says a form doesn't exist, it means that it doesn't have a unique form.
 It is almost invariably that AOR and OPT don't exist, which are then often the same as the IMPERF and PRSSBJV respectively.
 I include them since for a learner, it is not useful to know that formally there is no unique form.
 Rather, it is more important to know "when I mentally think 'use OPT', that I should use the form listed here".

+## What about the imperative?

+The imperative is the same form as [AOR](#2-aorist-aor).
+Check there for more information.

 # Resources